FusionAuth/fusionauth-site/site/_drafts/storing-user-data.md

 Storing user data in FusionAuth is not difficult and can save data essential to a user's experience.
 This article will walk you through the basic steps of storing and retrieving user data in FusionAuth.

 To get started, clone or download the [FusionAuth example template](https://github.com/FusionAuth/passport-example-template "Jump to GitHub") from GitHub.
-If you want to follow along with this how to, you’ll need to have node and npm installed on your machine.
+If you want to follow along with this how to, you'll need to have node and npm installed on your machine.
 (It should work with older versions, but we used node v8.9.4 and npm 5.6.0 which are the current stable releases at the time of writing.)
 <!--more-->
-NEED TO UPDATE SECTION FOR FUSIONAUTH PROCESS - install no sandbox If you don’t yet have a FusionAuth account, <a href="/try-passport">you should create one</a>.
+NEED TO UPDATE SECTION FOR FUSIONAUTH PROCESS - install no sandbox If you don't yet have a FusionAuth account, <a href="/try-passport">you should create one</a>.
 You can sign up for free 14 day trial without a credit card here:</p>
 <p style="text-align: center;"><a class="orange-button-material small w-button" href="/try-passport">TRY PASSPORT</a></p>

 ## Using the FusionAuth Sandbox

 For this example, we are going to use the FusionAuth sandbox as our backend.
-If you’d rather install and run the backend on your development machine, <a href="/docs/1.x/tech/installation-guide/passport-backend">follow these installation instructions</a>.
+If you'd rather install and run the backend on your development machine, <a href="/docs/1.x/tech/installation-guide/passport-backend">follow these installation instructions</a>.

 First, open the file ``` fusionauth-example-template/server/config/config.json ``` in a text editor, and edit the line below.